visgl/deck.gl/docs/api-reference/carto/overview.md

 ### CARTO credentials

-CARTO credentials is an object to define the connection credentials:
+This is an object to define the connection to CARTO, including the credentials (and optionally the parameters to point to specific api endpoints):

 * username (required): unique username in the platform
 * apiKey (optional): api key. default to `public_user`